EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/complete_bibliographic_metadata_codemeta.md

 When you're setting up a `codemeta.json` file, keep these things in mind:

-- **Stick to Standards**: Use the CodeMeta schema.
-It keeps your file compatible with different platforms.
 - **Keep It Current**: Update the file whenever your software changes.
 New version?
 New contributor?
 Make sure it's reflected.
-- **Check for Errors**: Use a JSON validator to catch any mistakes, e.g., {% tool "jasonldvalidator" %}.
+- **Check for Errors**: Use a JSON-LD validator to catch any mistakes, e.g., {% tool "jasonldvalidator" %}.
 - **Use Persistent Identifiers**: Add a DOI for long-term reference.
 Zenodo is a good place to get one.
 - **Detail Contributors**: Use the `Person` schema and include Open Researcher and ORCID iDs for authors and contributors.
 - **Clarify Licensing**: Use a Software Package Data Exchange (SPDX) identifier to make the license clear.